Home Try Online Gallery Docs GitHub

 Create the Renderer

 This example uses the WebGPU ray-tracing renderer.
-The constructor reads reads the canvas width and height attributes to set the render target size:
+The constructor reads the canvas element's width and height attributes to set the render target size:

 const renderer = new WebGPURenderer.Main(canvas);